-Author has written 14 stories for Sherlock Holmes, Avatar: Last Airbender, Buffy: The Vampire Slayer, Once Upon a Time, and Angel.
+Author has written 17 stories for Sherlock Holmes, Avatar: Last Airbender, Buffy: The Vampire Slayer, Once Upon a Time, Thor, Avengers, and Angel.

 Squee!
-I won Best New Author at the Sunnydale Memorial Fanfic Awards!
+I won Best New Author at the 26th round of the Sunnydale Memorial Fanfic Awards!
 (This was when my BtVS story Distress Signals was new.)

 Here are two miniature rants disguised as helpful tips:

 1. If no one in your story is actually getting sick or injured, and no one else is actually taking care of them, then don't label it hurt/comfort.
 Seriously.
 I am a h/c junkie.
 Almost nothing is more annoying than hunting for something to read, finding a story tagged hurt/comfort, that doesn't actually have anything to do with the genre.
 I say almost, because...

 2. The very best way to write a songfic is: don't.
 I hate songfics.
 I know it's a matter of taste and some people like them, but I just really, really don't.
 At all.
 By all means, get your inspiration from wherever you want - certainly there are some songs out there that really capture a mood - but when you intersperse your story with song lyrics every two or three lines, it throws off the rhythm of the story without actually adding anything.
 If you want, use the lyrics to write your story, sprinkle them in there wherever it makes you happy, and then once you're finished - go back and delete the lyrics.
 Read the story through again and see if it doesn't flow better.
 I am trying to remember if I've ever read a songfic that didn't annoy the heck out of me, and I think there might have been one once, back in the 90s, but I'm not sure anymore.

 I have other mini-rants, but I promised myself I'd stop at two.